AI Use Cases/Logistics

 Revenue & Operational Impact

 This operational blindness creates measurable leakage.
-Shippers churn when detention and demurrage costs spike, when on-time delivery slips below 94%, or when empty-mile ratios inflate their per-unit freight costs - but your marketing team discovers the problem only after the customer escalates to procurement or switches carriers.
+Shippers churn when detention and demurrage costs spike, when on-time delivery slips below what their contract promises, or when empty-mile ratios inflate their per-unit freight costs - but your marketing team discovers the problem only after the customer escalates to procurement or switches carriers.
 You're defending accounts reactively instead of identifying at-risk relationships 60 days before renewal.
 Your ABM campaigns target decision-makers with generic value props about capacity and service, not the specific operational metrics that prove you've solved their cost structure.

 Why Generic Tools Fail